top of page

 • Keep your hand on the shifter when stopping.

-• When stopping, leave the car running and in gear.
+• At high-risk areas, leave the car running and in gear.

 • Look for anomalies in your environment.

-• Always leave ample space between you and the car in front of you.
-Look for escape routes when stopping at a light.
+• Leave ample space between your car and the one in front of you.
+This gives you escape routes when stopping.

 • Vary your routes whenever possible.

-• If you are being followed, immediately call 911 and stay in populated areas as you make your way to a police station.
+• Use mirrors to watch for followers.
+If you suspect you’re being followed, call 911 and head to a police station.

 • Always park in well-lit areas.

-• Immediately get in your car when leaving a location, lock doors, and drive away.
-If you MUST use your phone, quickly scan your surroundings after you have locked your doors.
+• Quickly get in your car, lock the doors, and drive away.
+If you must use your phone, scan your surroundings after you lock up.

-• Whenever you stop, leave your car in drive with your foot on the brake.
-Use your mirrors to scan your surroundings before getting out of the car,
+• Whenever you stop, leave your car in drive with your foot on the brake, and use mirrors to scan the surroundings before exiting.

-• Scan the area before you get out of your car, as well.
-Leave the vehicle running and in drive with foot on the brake as you do this.
-When satisfied that all is well, place the vehicle in park, turn off the car, and exit.
-(Drive-through, ATMs, fast food, etc.)
+• Scan the area before getting out of your car.
+As you do this, leave your vehicle running and in drive with your foot on the brake.
+After ensuring safety, put the vehicle in park, turn it off, and exit.

 Become a Hard Target For Carjackers

-Becoming a Resilient Target Against Carjackers The objective is to make it as challenging as possible for attackers to target you.
-Cultivating self-awareness skills will help you understand how you might appear to potential threats, enabling you to become a tougher target.
+Your goal is to make it challenging for attackers to target you.
+By being aware of your surroundings, you'll understand how you might appear to potential threats, which helps you become a tougher target.
 Criminals seek easy opportunities and avoid prolonged confrontations.

-Stay vigilant at red lights, thoroughly scanning your surroundings, especially the sides and rear.
-Be mindful of anyone approaching you.
-When stopping at a traffic light, maintain adequate space between your car and the one in front, allowing you to drive away if needed.
-Avoid parking near large trucks, vans, or obstructions that may hinder the visibility of witnesses.
+Stay vigilant at red lights and scan your surroundings thoroughly—pay special attention to the sides and rear.
+When stopping at a traffic light, maintain enough distance between your car and the one in front to allow for quick escape if necessary.
+Avoid parking near large trucks, vans, or obstructions that may hinder visibility for witnesses.

-Vans are a common abduction tool so position the driver door opposite of the van door.
-If traveling with small children avoid parking near vans.
+Vans are often used in abductions, so position the driver’s door opposite the van’s door when parking.
+If traveling with small children, be especially wary of parking near vans.

-Opt for well-populated parking spots where many people can see your vehicle.
-Enter and exit your car with confidence, as attackers often target those who appear vulnerable or distracted.
+Opt for well-populated parking spots to ensure that many people can see your vehicle.
+Enter and exit your car confidently.
+Attackers often target those who appear vulnerable or distracted.

 Drive With Purpose

-Maintain a pace that suggests confidence in your route while allowing yourself the ability to execute evasive maneuvers.
-The appropriate speed will vary based on your comfort level, so practice beforehand to find the right balance.
+Maintain a confident pace on your route while allowing the ability to execute evasive maneuvers.
+Your speed will vary based on comfort, so practice beforehand to find what works for you.

-Like developing personal situational awareness, operating a vehicle also demands unique skills.
-Familiarize yourself with the last exit points on your route and stay informed about the ongoing events on the road ahead.
-Continuously scan for potential hazards, such as:
+Developing personal situational awareness is as vital as mastering vehicle operation.
+Familiarize yourself with the last exit points on your route, and stay informed about the ongoing events on the road ahead.
+Continuously scan for potential hazards such as:

 • Crowds